Would you like to know more about your sales and buyers? You can:

 Here you can see an example of how a product’s virtual page looks like in Google Analytics reports:

-And here is the actual URL or that product page in Ecwid storefront:
+And here is the actual URL of that product page in Ecwid storefront:

-As you can see from the above images, both the URL of the actual product page and its virtual analog in Google Analytics have the same product ID.
-Check your storefront or export the products to see what ID belongs to what product.
+As you can see from the above images, both the URL of the actual product page and its virtual page in Google Analytics have the same product ID.
+To see what ID belongs to what product, check your storefront or, if you have a large catalog, export information about the products.

 You can track conversions by setting up a goal in your Google Analytics account.
 Thus you will know how many visitors visit your store, how many of them complete the purchase and at what pages the rest of them leaves your store without buying.
 With this information at hand, you see what pages you should optimize to increase the conversion rate.